From Darkness to Light:

 Off the yoga mat…

 There is so much life to experince.
-The greatest thing I’ve learnt and experienced first hand, inspired the non-dual Tantric philosophy, is that we are all interconnected and that everything in life can serve as a gateway to knowing one’s, Divine nature, because everything, at it’s essence, is Divine.
+The greatest thing I’ve learnt and experienced first hand, is that we are all interconnected and that everything in life can serve as a gateway to knowing one’s own Divine nature, because everything, at it’s essence, is Divine.
 That being said, I also learnt that the only Truth is that we all have our own truth and that through the sharing of truths we expand.
 This awareness has given me insight into the beauty of life and the abundance that is all around us.

 When I’m not teaching yoga I love to read, watch movies or spend quality time with friends and family.
 My guilty pleasure is a hot chai or matcha latté, and on occasion you’ll catch me binging on french fries.
 I love travelling, experienceing other cultures, cuisines and learning different languages.
 I even have my Canadian-Portuguese dual-citizenship and hope that that will help me practice and share more of what I love.